jd-solanki/anu/docs/guide/getting-started/installation.md

 <br>

 Probably you might not want to globally register the components.
-You can also follow below approaches:
+You can also follow the approaches below:

 ### Tree Shaking